mohapatra-amrit/GaurdianNet/README.md

 # Dual-Layer Intrusion Detection System

-A Dual-Layer Intrusion Detection System (IDS) designed to enhance network security by monitoring and detecting potential threats using a combination of signature-based and anomaly-based techniques.
+A Dual-Layer Intrusion Detection System (IDS) designed to enhance network security by monitoring and detecting potential threats using anomaly-based techniques.

 ## Table of Contents